Fishing for Affiliate Profits (When You Think You’re Drowning)

 Tributaries, Rivers, Lakes and Oceans

-The main problem is that everyone *wants to be* an ocean.
-And the people offering the solutions likely are “oceans” so they can’t identify with what you’re going through.
-It’s too far back in the rearview mirror.
+The main problem is that almost everyone *wants to be* an ocean and they’ve been sold on the idea they can have it now at the push of a button.
+The few legitimate people offering authentic solutions are likely “oceans” so it’s become difficult for them to identify with what you’re going through.
+It’s too far back in the rear-view mirror.

 Let me explain.